iulianraduat/save-restore-editors/README.md

 - Save and restore editors: Delete a saved set of editors
 - Save and restore editors: Pop (Restore+Delete) a saved set of editors
 - Save and restore editors: Close all and Pop (Restore+Delete) a saved set of editors

+## Keyboard shortcuts for commands

+You can define keyboard shortcuts for the often used above commands.

+In `Command pallet` (F1 or Ctrl + Shift + P) run the command `Preferences: Open Keyboard Shortcuts`.
+In `Type to search in keybindings` type `Save and restore editors`.
+You can, with double click on an entry, define keyboard shortcuts for any command.

+An example of keyboard shortcuts can be:

+* `Ctrl + Alt + S` for `Save and restore editors: Save all open text editors`
+* `Ctrl + Alt + D` for `Save and restore editors: Close all and Pop (Restore+Delete) a saved set of editors`

+For more details check [Advanced customization](https://code.visualstudio.com/docs/getstarted/keybindings#_advanced-customization) on Visual Studio Code documentation.

+## Usage - examples

+### Save the list of all currently open editor views

+* From `Command pallet` (F1 or Ctrl + Shift + P) run the command `Save and restore editors: Save all open text editors`
+* Provide a name (for example: Ticket-1234) and press enter
+* The list of currently open editors is saved in `.vscode\save-restore-editors.json`
+* Commit or stash your changes
+* Checkout a different branch

+### Re-open a set of saved editors

+* Checkout a branch in which you want to continue your work
+* From `Command pallet` (F1 or Ctrl + Shift + P) run the command `Save and restore editors: Restore a saved set of editors`
+* Pick from the list the name of the saved set correspondign to this branch
+* In addition to already open editors will be opened the files specified in choosed saved set

+### Replace the list of all currently open editor views

+* When you need to switch again to a different branch you can replace the old set of opened editors for when you will come back
+* From `Command pallet` (F1 or Ctrl + Shift + P) run the command `Save and restore editors: Re-save all open text editors`
+* Pick the name of an already saved set from the list
+* The list of currently open editors is saved in `.vscode\save-restore-editors.json` overwriting the old one
+* Commit or stash your changes
+* Checkout a different branch

+### Replace currently open editor views and delete the saved set

+* From `Command pallet` (F1 or Ctrl + Shift + P) run the command `Save and restore editors: Close all and Pop (Restore+Delete) a saved set of editors`
+* All currently open editors are closed and all files specified in the saved set are open
+* The saved set is removed from `.vscode\save-restore-editors.json`

 ## Requirements